dalong0514/readnotes/20200201读书笔记/2020136Computational-ThinkingR00.md

 Fred Brooks was the manager of a team of 300 programmers who built the IBM 360 operating system in the 1960s.
 Their system eventually grew to a massive 10 million lines of code.
 In his book, The Mythical Man-Month (1975), Brooks documented his experience in detail and gave rules of thumb of CT for organizing and designing large systems.
 One of his famous observations is that time and people do not trade off equally: a team of 12 programmers cannot complete in a month a job that took a single programmer 12 months.
 Another is that the structure of the software winds up resembling the organization that built it.
 Brooks concluded that managing the team was a greater challenge than the technology problems the team had to solve.

 2『人月神话那本书里，Brooks 对大型软件开发的 2 个洞见，做一张任意卡片。（2021-05-25）』—— 已完成

+### 0702. 任意卡 —— 科学家里的三类角色

+信息源自「2020136Computational-Thinking0701.md」

+Science and computation have been old friends for centuries.
+Through most of the history of science and technology, two sorts of scientist roles have been common.
+One is the experimenter, who gathers data to explore and isolate phenomena, describe recurrences, and reveal when a hypothesis works and when it does not.
+The other is the theoretician, who designs mathematical models to explain what is already known and uses the models to make predictions about what is not known.
+The two roles were active in the sciences well before computers came on the scene.

+2『科学家里的三类角色，做一张任意卡片。（2021-05-25）』—— 已完成

+Both roles used computation.
+The experimenters produced data that had to be analyzed, classified, and fit to known mathematically formulated laws.
+The theoreticians used calculus to formulate mathematical models of physical processes.
+In either case, they could not deal with very large problems because the computations were too extensive and complex.

+A third role emerged: scientists who saw new opportunities using computers as simulators that neither the experimenters nor the theoreticians used.
+The computing pioneers at the Moore School, home of the ENIAC, argued early on that computer simulation could make any computer into a laboratory.
+They saw the evaluation of models and the production of data for analysis as a new frontier of science.
+Crossing that frontier required new ways of incorporating modeling and simulation into research, as well as new kinds of computational thinking directly relevant to science.

+Large-scale modeling and simulation required significant upgrades to mathematical software.
+Numerical analysts, a branch of early computer scientists, were heavily involved in the quest to improve mathematical software to efficiently calculate mathematical models on computers.
+They were especially concerned with representing numbers and performing long calculations in machines that could only offer finite precision; controlling round-off errors and increasing computational speed were major concerns.

 ## Series Foreword